alevani/ant_war_simulation/REPORT.md

 The first way would be to use SLAM (Simultaneous Localisation And Mapping) which according to Wikipedia is "the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it"  [^43].
 This localization method has been used in many modern problems such as the localization of autonomous vehicles [^42] or the localization of indoor vacuum robots [^44].
 To localize the position of the robot in a given space one could use a range or an optical sensor, such as a Lidar, on top of the robot.
 Coupled with a localization algorithm such as the Markov localization algorithm [^41] we can precisely tell the robot's position on the map.
 This solution is great because it is somewhat easy to implement, requires less material than the ethanol diffuser solution, and one can change the computing cost of the localization to fit the computing power of the brain by using fewer samples in the algorithm. *However, this solution is only that good when one robot is present on the map as other robots could add undesirable noise in the optical/range sensors.* A second way would be to equip each robot with Bluetooth transmitters and receiver to perform triangulation as it is done nowadays to approximate our position in space with systems such as the Global Positioning System (GPS) or the Galileo Positioning System (Galileo).
 Triangulation works by collecting the distance of the subject from at least three receiver/transmitter towers and using a function to approximate its position.
 In 2013, a team of 5 researchers (Yapeng Wang, Xu Yang, Yutian Zhao, Yue Liu, L. Cuthbert) [^40] had conduct experiments for such technics and had concluded that the accuracy was good.
 This solution works better than the two others as it requires less computing power at a given time T and does not lose accuracy if other robots are present nearby

 Another way of simulating these pheromone trails would be to use other robots acting as beacon and forming a path to a food supply.
-If a bunch of these robots are placed in a grid like manner one can imagine that our robotic ant could navigate in this grid constantly communicating with these beacons.
-These beacons would keep a state of how many times it has been contacted by an ant, incrementing the "pheromone trail" and also give to the ant a sense of how much pheromone there are in that area.
+If a few of these robots are placed in a grid like manner one can imagine that our robotic ant could navigate in this grid constantly communicating with these beacons.
+These beacons would keep a state of how many times it has been contacted by an ant, incrementing the "pheromone trail" and also give to the ant a sense of how much pheromone there are in that area (allowing pathfinders and operating cost of task implementation).

 This definition of needs yields that the robot has to be equipped with a "brain" (a control unit), wheels, proximity sensors, and either an optical/range sensors - Bluetooth transmitter and receiver, or a pump and diffuser system to sense and spread, to simulate the fake pheromone trails.
 The wheels and the proximity sensors can easily be achieved by using a Thymio-II robot [^45] which is a pre-built ready-to-use robot equipped with many features.
 Thymio-II also comes with a built-in central unit but its capacities are rather limited, thus the use of an external central unit such as a RaspberryPi is required.
 Using a RaspberryPi will also make easier the addition of new module and sensors.
 Whether it is choose to simulate the pheromone trail with the localization or with the alcohol sensors does not put at risk the choice of using Thymio-II.
 Indeed, one can easily build a structure on top of the Thymio-II (see Figure N), which can support both options.
+In the case of using beacons arranged in a grid-like manner, the implementation will require enough of them to accurately simulate a path from at least a source (the nest) and a few destination (it could be either food supply, task areas, high or low cost areas).

 [PIC of our robot with the lidar]